drvinceknight/unpeudemath/_posts/2016-10-29-anscombes-quartet-variability-and-ciw.md

 For example, the empirical distribution sees at least one individual waiting for a total of 100 time units!
-(Remember, individuals are arriving on average once every time unit and being served, on average every half a time unit!).
+(Remember, individuals are arriving on average once every 2 time units and being served, on average every time unit!).

 **But** just as we mentioned when looking at Anscombe's quartet it's important to not just look at summary statistics so here is some visualisation:

 ```python